Gdszzy/blufi-core/readme.md

         C[Core]
     end

-    A1 -->|Call API| C
+    A1 -->|Message| C
     C  -->|Frames need to send|A1
-    A2 -->|Transfer all frames into core| C
+    A2 -->|Frames received| C
     C -->|When a complete message is received| A3
 ```

-- Your application: Process connections and the transmissions with BLE.
+- Your application: Process connections and the transmissions with ESP32.
 Sending and receiving frames.
 - Blufi-Core: Encoding message into frames and decoding frames into message.

 ### Usage (WebAssembly+JavaScript)